heroku/heroku-buildpack-go/README.md

 1. Edit `files.json`, and add an entry for the new version, including the SHA, which can be copied from golang.org.
 1. Update `data.json`, to update the `VersionExpansion` object.
-1. run `ACCESS_KEY='THE KEY' SECRET_KEY='THE SECRET KEY' bin/sync-files.sh`.
+1. run `make ACCESS_KEY='THE KEY' SECRET_KEY='THE SECRET KEY' sync`.
    This will download everything from the bucket, plus any missing files from their source locations, and verify their SHAS, then upload anything missing from the bucket back to the s3 bucket.
+If a file doesn't verify this will error and it needs to be corrected.
 1. Commit and push.

 [go]: http://golang.org/